SHOWING 1 - 1 OF 1 RESULTS

 This is one of the top three areas in the country for cost of living.
 Utilities, housing, car insurance and other associated living costs will probably be higher than you are used to.
 Please prepare financially for your move here.

 Base personnel live in six states, so the housing research area is wide.
 From October to April expect black ice or snow/ice.
-Good wipers, plenty of windshield wiper fluid, and a full tank of gas are critical.
-Watch for moose and other wildlife in the roads from dusk to dawn.
+Good windshield wipers, plenty of windshield wiper fluid, and a full tank of gas are critical.
+Watch for moose, deer and other wildlife in the roads from dusk to dawn.

-Visit these "Wi-Fi" locations if you need internet connectivity while settling in: Airman and Family Readiness Center, Base Lodging, Education Center, Bowling Center, Hanscom Conference Center.
+Visit these "Wi-Fi" locations if you need internet connectivity while settling in: Military and Family Readiness Center, Education Center, Bowling Center, Hanscom Conference Center.

 Passports and Visas